 - ABC in defeating an effort by CBS to enjoin the reality show "The Glass House" based on allegations of copyright infringement and misappropriation of trade secrets.

 Mr. Gratzinger also maintains an active pro bono practice and has provided pro bono representation in various cases involving immigration, First Amendment law, election law and other issues.
-For example, Mr. Gratzinger tried a case in the Lancaster Immigration Court that resulted in the release from detention of a Kenyan refugee seeking political asylum.
 Mr. Gratzinger is on the Board of Managers of the Ketchum Downtown YMCA, a non-profit serving the downtown Los Angeles community.

 Mr. Gratzinger graduated with honors from Stanford Law School in 2003.
 During law school, he served as executive editor of the Stanford Law Review.
 Mr. Gratzinger completed his first year of legal studies at New York University School of Law, where he earned the John Norton Pomeroy Prize for academic excellence.